SBI Life Q2 net falls 48 pc to Rs 130 cr

-SBI Life Insurance on Tuesday reported an over 48 percent decline in its net profit at Rs 129.84 crore in the second quarter ended September of the current fiscal year (2019-20).
-The life insurer had registered a net profit of Rs 250.53 crore in the corresponding July-September period of the previous fiscal 2018-19.
+SBI Life Insurance on Tuesday reported over 48 per cent decline in its net profit at Rs 129.84 crore in the second quarter ended September of the current fiscal year (2019-20).
+The life insurer had registered a net profit of Rs 250.53 crore in the corresponding July-September period of previous fiscal 2018-19.

 The company's total premium income during July-September rose to Rs 12,745.38 crore as against Rs 9,638.27 crore in the year-ago period, SBI Life said in a regulatory filing.
-The company said its new business premium (NBP) rose 40 percent to Rs 7,820 crore in the second half of the current fiscal as against Rs 5,570 crore in the year-ago period.
+The company said its new business premium (NBP) rose 40 per cent to Rs 7,820 crore in the first half of the current fiscal as against Rs 5,570 crore in the year-ago period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)